Harriet Quimby

 Harriet Quimby (May 11, 1875 – July 1, 1912) was an American pioneering aviator, journalist, and film screenwriter.

-In 1911, she became the first woman in the United States to receive a pilot certificate, issued to her by the Aero Club of America.
-In 1912, she became the first woman to fly across the English Channel.
-Although Quimby lived only to the age of 37, she influenced the role of women in aviation.
+In 1911, she became the first woman in the United States to receive a pilot's license and in 1912 the first woman to fly solo across the English Channel.
+Although Quimby died at the age of 37 in a flying accident, she strongly influenced the role of women in aviation.

 Early life and early career

+Harriet Quimby was born on May 11, 1875 in Michigan. to Ursula (née Cook) and William Quimby.
+With no official birth certificate, her exact place of birth is not known, and many communities in Michigan have claimed to be her birthplace, among them Coldwater and Arcadia Township.

-She was born on May 11, 1875, in Arcadia Township, Manistee County, Michigan.
-Her father had purchased a farm there in 1874, and the family was listed there in the 1880 United States Census.
-They moved to Arroyo Grande, California, about 1888.
-After her family moved to San Francisco, California, in the early 1900s, she became a journalist.
+Her father had purchased a farm in Arcadia Township in 1874, where the family was recorded as residing there in the 1880 United States Census.
+They moved to Arroyo Grande, California, between 1887 and 1890.
+After her family moved to San Francisco, California, in the early 1900s, Quimby initially tried her hand at stage acting, using the stage name "Hazel Quimby".
+She is known to have appeared in at least two plays: as Romeo in a production of Romeo and Juliet opposite Linda Arvidson's Juliet (before Arvidson married film director D.W.
+Griffith), and a minor role in a production of Sappho.
+Ultimately concluding that acting was not for her, Quimby chose to pursue a career in journalism.

-Harriet Quimby's public life began in 1902, when she began writing for the San Francisco Dramatic Review and also contributed to the Sunday editions of the San Francisco Chronicle and San Francisco Call.
-She moved to Manhattan, New York City in 1903 to work as a theater critic for Leslie's Illustrated Weekly and more than 250 of her articles were published over a nine-year period.
+In 1902, Quimby began writing for the San Francisco Dramatic Review as well as contributing to the Sunday editions of the San Francisco Chronicle and San Francisco Call.

+In 1903, she moved to Manhattan, New York City to work as a theater critic for Leslie's Illustrated Weekly.
+She published more than 250 articles over a nine-year period.
-Quimby continued to write for Leslie's even when touring with airshows, recounting her adventures in a series of articles.
-Totally committed to her new passion, the dedicated journalist and aviator avidly promoted the economic potential of commercial aviation and touted flying as an ideal sport for women.

-Quimby became interested in aviation in 1910, when she attended the Belmont Park International Aviation Tournament in Elmont, New York.
-There she met John Moisant, a well-known aviator and operator of a flight school, and his sister Matilde.

-On August 1, 1911, she took her pilot's test and became the first U.S. woman to earn an Aero Club of America aviator's certificate.
-Matilde Moisant soon followed and became the second.